meetar/fjord.style/_posts/2023-11-06-shallow-depths.md

 ---

 I made a magic brush that paints inside of things!
 I made it so I can hide sparkles in crystals.
-This is very important to my career.

 This is a 3D trick that moves textures around on an object's surface based on the view angle.
 This makes the texture appear to be at a different distance from the view.
-A basic version would look something like this:

-- simple one-layer view change

-This works due to the <mark>parallax effect</mark>, which you've seen if you've ever looked out the window of a moving vehicle, or played a pixel-art video game.
+This works due to the <mark>parallax effect</mark>, which makes distant objects appear to move more slowly.
+It's especially noticeable when looking out of the side windows of a moving vehicle, or while playing a pixel-art video game.
 You can even fake it in CSS!
+Move your cursor over the box below:

 <div id="scrollContainer" class="container">
   <div id="scrollDiv" class="box"></div>
 </div>

+This window appears to reveal a separate, more-distant starry layer.
+This layer is just a repeating <code>background-image</code> on the moving div, but its position is being moved more slowly than the div, but in <mark>linear proportion</mark> to the div's position.
+This relationship creates the parallax effect.

-The parallax effect also works during rotation, which can also be simulated in CSS:
+This effect can also work during rotation, which can also be simulated in CSS:

 <div id="rotateContainer" class="container">
   <div id="rotateDiv" class="box"></div>
 </div>

+In the example above, the background position is moved relative to <mark>the tangent</mark> of the div's rotation.
+This approximates the relationship between rotating layers of different distance from the viewer.

-And if you imagine this window as a face in a 3D mesh, this is the basis for the crystal shader.
-It's not perfect, but it's good enough for my purposes.
+If you can imagine this window as a face in a 3D mesh, this is the basis for the crystal shader.
 Here's a CSS prototype:

 <div id="cubeContainer" class="container">
   <div id="cube" class="cubeDiv">
     <div class="face front"></div>
-    <div class="face back"></div>
     <div class="face left"></div>
     <div class="face right"></div>
     <div class="face top"></div>